arya-domain/HyperCap/README.md

 ## Dataset

-We provide a subset of the dataset for the review process.
-The complete dataset will be made publicly available upon paper acceptance.
+Complete Captioning Dataset is present along with the respective HSI data.
 Please refer to the `Datasets/` folder for examples.

 ---